Innovation Funding Database

 How much would BW&CO Charge?

-Our full service support is available for the pre-proposal for $7000.
-Full proposal quoted upon invitation.
+Our full service support is available for the Overview Briefing and White Paper for $7000.
+Pitch & Full proposal quoted upon invitation.

 Fractional support is $300 per hour.